frankiefab100/Blockchain-Development-Resources/README.md

 Building Ethereum DApps: Decentralized Applications on the Ethereum Blockchain - Roberto Infante

-Mastering the Lighning Network: A Second Layer Blockchain Protocol for Instant Bitcoin Payments - Andreas Antonopoulos, Olaoluwa Osuntokun & Rene Pickhardt
+Mastering the Lightning Network: A Second Layer Blockchain Protocol for Instant Bitcoin Payments - Andreas Antonopoulos, Olaoluwa Osuntokun & Rene Pickhardt

 Seizing Opportunities in the Blockchain and Digital Currency Revolution: A Handbook for Enthusiasts - Chimezie Chuta